SNRI-Formula91/imas-sls-fantranslation.github.io/contents/Info.md

 **A:** Due to technical issues, the Visual Lessons button prompts were changed slightly as the original button prompts were designed around Japanese sentence structures, which will not work in English.
 A compromise had to be made, and this resulted in a slight change to the input prompts that you should ignore.
 Here is a visual comparison:

 ![](../assets/VisualLessonComparison.png)

+##### Q: I want to play this game with mods, but are you aware of any conflicts?

+**A:** Because of the massive amount of text that is being overwritten and replaced, there definitely will be conflicts.
+As more things are translated and the scope of the project expands, we can expect more conflicts to be found and disclosed here.
+So far, based on the most commonly used mods, we can expect the following:
+* Mods that replace costumes will have their costume descriptions replaced by whatever description is provided by the mod author.
+<br>Overall a very low impact conflict.